Skip to main contentLink to External Link Policy

 Background

-• Lavender is native to countries in the Mediterranean region, including France, Spain, and Italy.
+• Lavender is an aromatic, evergreen plant that is native to the Mediterranean region, including the countries of France, Spain, Andorra, and Italy.

 • The name lavender comes from the Latin verb “lavare,” meaning “to wash.”
-In ancient Rome, lavender was used as a bath additive.
+Lavender’s popular scent has commonly been used as an ingredient in bath products, perfumes, and aromatherapy.

-• Lavender is used to flavor foods and beverages and as a fragrance ingredient in soaps and cosmetics.
-It is promoted as a dietary supplement for anxiety, depression, digestive symptoms, and other conditions.
-It is also promoted for topical use (application to the skin) and use in aromatherapy.
+• Lavender is promoted as an oral (by mouth) dietary supplement for calming anxiety, stress, and other conditions.
+It is also promoted for aromatherapy and topical use (application to the skin).

 How Much Do We Know?

-• Studies have been done on the use of lavender for a variety of conditions, but there hasn’t been enough high-quality research to allow definite conclusions to be reached about its effectiveness.
+• Studies have been done on the use of lavender products for a variety of conditions, but more high-quality research is needed to reach reliable conclusions about its effectiveness.

 What Have We Learned?